sp2ong/HBMonv2/sysinfo/Readme.txt

 Create config for mrtg:

-  cfgmaker -zero-speed=5000  public@localhos t> /etc/mrtg.cfg
+  cfgmaker -zero-speed=5000  public@localhost > /etc/mrtg.cfg

-Please edit /etc/mrtg.cfg and change diretory to store image

-change WorkDir to:
+Please edit /etc/mrtg.cfg and change diretory to store image change WorkDir to:

    WorkDir:/opt/HBMonv2/img/mrtg

-Uncomment lines for you network external card setup and put below lines in section your netrwork card and replace localhost_2 to your name network card as result cfgmaker generate in mrtg.cfg
+put below lines in section your netrwork card and replace localhost_2 to your name network card as result cfgmaker generate in mrtg.cfg

  XSize[localhost_2]: 600